 - Responsive Design: Ad units automatically adjust to mobile, tablet, and desktop screens, ensuring a seamless user experience.

-- Access to Global Advertisers: Connects with millions of advertisers worldwide, showing relevant ads to any audience.
+- Access to Global Advertisers: Connects with millions of advertisers worldwide and delivers relevant ads to any audience.

 - Matched Content Ads: Suggests related articles or ads to increase engagement and reduce bounce rates.

-- Link Units: Offers clickable text ads within content, enhancing monetization without disrupting the reading experience.
+- Link Units: Offers clickable text ads within content to enhance monetization without disrupting the reading experience.

 - Detailed Reporting: Insights into clicks, impressions, and earnings help optimize ad strategy.